code-distortion/staticall/README.md

 >***Note:*** Staticall makes the methods it finds accessible publicly.

-You can change the method prefix by adding static property `$staticallPrefix` to your class:
+You can change the prefix Staticall uses by adding static property `$staticallPrefix` to your class:

 ``` php
 <?php